django-cms/django-cms/docs/introduction/01-install.rst

       docker compose run web python manage.py createsuperuser docker compose up -d

-During the installation process you are asked to enter your email address and define an username and password.
-After the process is completed, open your browser and insert http://localhost:8000/; there you should be invited to login and continue with Step 4: create your first page
+During the installation process, you will be prompted to enter your email address and set a username and password.
+Open your browser and insert http://localhost:8000/; there you should be invited to login and continue with Step 4: create your first page

 ********************************
 Create your first page (Step 3)